Health Insurance Information

 An immunization record is required for many students attending St. Cloud State University.
 Information and the form are available at Student Health Services.

 Expiration date of insurance – August 14th each year.

-Renewal of health insurance – payment of health insurance charges must occur prior to fall registration (occurring in early April) each year.
+Renewal of health insurance – payment of health insurance charges must occur prior to July 15th each year.
 A hold preventing registration will be on the student's account until the entire amount is paid.
 Health Insurance payments can be made to the Cashier’s office.